gloriapul/61040-portfolio/assignments/pset2.md

 - ### Generate short URLs that are not easily guessed;

-This request covers a feature that is far too subjective.
+This request covers a feature that is too subjective.
 The best that could be done would be having the site generate random combinations of letters, numbers, and other symbols rather than generating full words in phrases, which is already done.
 It is also an unreasonable request in the context of what the point of the url shortener is.
 Users want people to access their target url, which is why they have shortened it.
 They would want to ensure it is relatively easy to remember so that others can type it in.

 - ### Supporting reporting of analytics to creators of short URLs who have not registered as user.